julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L09_RecentMathematicalModels.md

 </style>

 <!-- _backgroundImage: "linear-gradient(to top, #85110d, 1%, white)" -->
-# Some oddities and some (recent?) mathematical models for HIV/AIDS, TB, Hepatitis, Malaria, etc.
+# Some oddities and some (recent?) mathematical models for HIV/AIDS, Malaria, COVID-19

 7 April 2022